fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

 ## What's Inside Langfuse

 - Langfuse
-  - As we see previously, I use Langfuse here as an observability tools.
+  - I use Langfuse here as an observability tools.
   - And I also use this to do the evals.
 - Before we see the evals
 - Trace
   - This lists all the rounds that have been analyzed by my extension.
   - CLICK ONE.
   - 2 Parallel LLM Request
+    - One for 4 sections
+    - One for verified metas
-  - Latency, Token usage, cost, model
+  - Input-Output, Latency, Token usage, cost, model
-- I found having trace like this really helpful when I try to develop the application.
+- I found having trace like this really helpful when I try to develop and improve this application

---- optional (SKIP)

-- For example, here I have a reason field, this is not shown in the UI.
-  - Sometimes when I check this section and found something that is a bit off, I check this, and maybe adjust my prompt so it produce better result next time.
-- I also can compare latency and cost when I experimenting with different models.
-- So, yeah, I found that having trace like this really helpful on improving the application.

 ## Langfuse Evals